Synchronizability of Communicating Finite State Machines is not Decidable: Extensions and Related Works

-Stability~\cite{AkrounSY16} is a notion close to synchronizability that has been studied for mailbox systems (but it could be defined for other communication models).
-Let $\ltssendof{k}{\system}$ denote the labeled transition system restricted to $k$-bounded configurations, where receive actions are considered as internal actions ($\tau$ transitions in CCS dialect).
-In particular, a system is synchronisable if $\ltssendof{\omega}{\system}$ is weak trace equivalent to $\ltssendof{0}{\system}$.
-A system $\system$ is $k$-stable if $\ltssendof{\omega}{\system}\branchsim\ltssendof{k}{\system}$, where $\branchsim$ denotes the branching bisimulation.
+Branching synchronizability is defined in \cite{DBLP:conf/facs2/OuederniSB13} and Theorem 1 says that a system $S$ of processes communicating through fifo channels and mailboxes is branching synchronizable iff its associated synchronous system $S_{rdv}$ is branching equivalent (i.e. bisimilar) to $S$ in which all channels are bounded by $1$.
+It is immediate to deduce from Theorem 1 that branching synchronizability is decidable but this is false.
+The proof of Theorem 1 is not given in \cite{DBLP:conf/facs2/OuederniSB13} and it is said that it is on the web page of the first author, Ouederni; we did not found the complete paper on her web pages.
+Stability~\cite{AkrounSY16} seems to be another name for branching synchronizability.
+More precisely, let $\ltssendof{k}{\system}$ denote the labeled transition system restricted to $k$-bounded configurations, where receive actions are considered as internal actions ($\tau$ transitions in CCS dialect).
+A system $\system$ is $k$-stable if $\ltssendof{}{\system}\branchsim\ltssendof{k}{\system}$, where $\branchsim$ denotes the branching bisimulation.
 In particular, a system that is $0$-stable is synchronizable.
 Theorem~1 in~\cite{AkrounSY16} claims that the following implication would hold for any $k\geq 1$: if $\ltssendof{k}{\system}\branchsim\ltssendof{k+1}{\system}$, then $\ltssendof{k+1}{\system}\branchsim\ltssendof{k+2}{\system}$.
 Our example~\ref{ex:counter-example-peer-to-peer} is a counter-example to this implication for $k=0$, and it could be generalized to a counter-example for other values of $k$ by changing the number of consecutive $a$ messages that are sent by the first peer (and, symmetrically, received by the second peer).
 Therefore the claim of Theorem~1 in~\cite{AkrounSY16} is not correct.